Rishabkhanna26/mynewportfolio/README.md

 mynewportfolio

-Conversion notes:
-- This project was converted from a Vite + TypeScript React app to Next.js using plain JSX components.
+Overview
+- This is a Next.js project (App Router) for a personal portfolio.
+Components live in `components/` and pages are in the `app/` directory.

-How to run (after installing dependencies):
+How to run

 1. Install dependencies:

 	npm install

-2. Run the development server: npm run dev
+2. Start the development server:

-The UI, styles and content were preserved exactly during conversion.
-Components live in `src/components` and pages are in `pages/`.
+	npm run dev

+3. Build for production:

+	npm run build

+Notes
+- The project uses Next.js 13+ (App Router), Tailwind CSS, Framer Motion and lucide-react for icons.
+- If you see leftover Vite files (like `index.html`), they can be safely removed — this repo no longer needs Vite.